 With the right technologies and focus, Roblox successfully implemented its containerization strategy, which helps the company to scale efficiently in dollars and personnel.
 By containerizing their legacy game engine, upgrading to 64-bit Linux CPU, and adopting Nomad as the single orchestration platform, Roblox achieved:

-- Save over $10 million in Windows licensing
+- Save millions in Windows licensing

 - Zero downtime to migrate application deployments from on-prem to AWS

 "It takes no effort.
 We take a data center in Nomad and split it across AWS and on-prem and just increase compute in AWS and decrease compute in our local data center.
 We drain nodes in Nomad and the applications/jobs migrate silently from on-prem to AWS with no understanding needed by the end developers."

 As Roblox goes through their containerization journey, the company recognizes the key to choosing technologies is maximizing business value and empowering engineers to solve the right problem.
 Nomad has enabled Roblox to scale rapidly without additional operational overhead.
 The platform with Nomad ensures Roblox can continuously scale to reach more players globally.

 "We didn’t want to choose any technology that requires the company to drive deep expertise, almost to the point where you have to be a code contributor back into the project to get what you want.
 Nomad is just very easy to adopt.
 For our developers who understand containers and microservices, Nomad is an immediate [tool that enables us] to move forward."

 Rob Cameron Technical Director of Cloud Services Roblox

 Rob has been solving hard technical challenges for nearly 20 years in the industry, consulting with over one thousand different organizations around security and scalable infrastructure.
 Before focusing on the technical challenges facing the gaming industry, he spent most of his career working for Juniper Networks in the security space.